 Billing (paid access): Not applicable

-The Addressing & Traffic section determines how clients that associate to each SSID interact with the rest of the network.
+The client IP and VLAN section determines how clients that associate to each SSID interact with the rest of the network.
 This includes how clients obtain IP addresses and what happens to the client traffic after arriving at the Access Point.

 Client IP Assignment

 The Client IP Assignment section has several options for defining how clients associated to the SSID can receive an IP address.

 NAT Mode: Meraki DHCP